African dance

-African dance refers to the various dance styles of sub-Saharan Africa.
+African dance (also Afro dance, Afrodance and Afro-dance) refers to the various dance styles of sub-Saharan Africa.
 These dances are closely connected with the traditional rhythms and music traditions of the region.
 Music and dancing is an integral part of many traditional African societies.
 Songs and dances facilitate teaching and promoting social values, celebrating special events and major life milestones, performing oral history and other recitations, and spiritual experiences.
-African dance utilizes the concepts of polyrhythm and total body articulation.
+African dance uses the concepts of polyrhythm and total body articulation.
 African dances are a collective activity performed in large groups, with significant interaction between dancers and onlookers in the majority of styles.

 History

 Characteristics

 Traditional dance in Africa occurs collectively, expressing the values and desires of the community more than that of individuals or couples.
 Although dances may appear spontaneous, they are usually strictly choreographed.
 Improvisation is limited as it places the focus on the individual over the group.
 Early outsider commentaries noted the absence of the kind of close couple dancing popular in Europe and North America: such dancing was thought to be immoral or in poor taste in many traditional African societies.
 Among the Yoruba, to give a specific example, touching while dancing is rare except in special circumstances.
 The only African country whose traditional dances involve partners is Cameroon.

 Dances are usually segregated by sex, where gender roles in children and other community structures such as kinship, age, and political status are often reinforced.
 Many dances are divided by gender, as a result of associations with gender-divided labor, as well as cultural beliefs about gender roles and gender expressions.
 Dances celebrate the passage from childhood to adulthood or spiritual worship.
 Among the Lunda people of Zambia, for example, young girls remain in seclusion for months to practice the dance for their coming of age ritual.

 In traditional African societies, children begin to learn their traditional songs, rhythms, and dances from the moment of birth, starting with the lullabies sung by their mothers.
 While carried on their mother's backs during day-to-day work and social events, they are exposed to the music their mothers sing or listen to.
 Thomas Edward Bodwich, an early European observer, noted that "children will move their heads and limbs, while on their mother's backs, in exact unison with the tune which is playing."
 Many traditional African children's games, particularly in western and central Africa, include elements that promote the child's ability to understand rhythms.
 When children are old enough to attempt the dance moves, they imitate accomplished older dancers until they can replicate the dances precisely.
 They are only permitted to improvise when they have mastered the prescribed choreography.